Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

+Its amplitude depends on compactness of the vortices and the entire binary as well as on the Mach number $U_0/c_0$.
+Moreover, after inserting eq.~(\ref{angular_frequency_Kepler_equal_black_holes}),

+This relation can be used for a direct comparison of relativistic (left-hand side) and acoustic (right-hand side) solutions.

-Gravitational wave strain of a black hole binary in transverse-traceless gauge, $\bar h_{jk}^{TT}$, is obtained numerically using Einstein toolkit~\cite{EinsteinToolkit2019, Loeffler2012}.
-The case-study is a modified simulation of the black hole merger GW150914~\cite{GW150914} which produced the first observed gravitational waves~\cite{Abbot2016}.
-Initial values of the key physical parameters of the merger are listed in Table~\ref{tab:merger_simulation_parameters}.
+Gravitational metric perturbation of a black hole binary is obtained numerically using Einstein toolkit~\cite{EinsteinToolkit2019, Loeffler2012}.
+The simulation uses a modified setup of the black hole merger GW150914~\cite{GW150914} which produced the first directly observed gravitational waves~\cite{Abbot2016}.
+The initial values of the main physical parameters of the merger are listed in Table~\ref{tab:merger_simulation_parameters}.
 The black holes have equal mass, which is 32.5 solar mass ($M_\odot$), and spin.
-At the initial time $t=0$ both black holes are located on the $x$-axis of the Cartesian coordinate system, centred around the origin, and rotate clockwise in the plane $z=0$ around the origin with $U_0/c_0 = 0.385$.
-Total mass of the binary is $M_\text{tot} = 65M_\odot$.
+Total mass of the binary is thus $M_\text{tot} = 65M_\odot$.
+At the starting time $t=0$ both black holes are positioned on the $x$-axis of a local Cartesian coordinate system, centred around the origin (located at $x = 5L$ and $x=-5L$, where $L$ is the Schwarzschild radius of the black holes), and rotate clockwise in the plane $z=0$ around the origin, when observed from the half-space $z>0$, with $U_0/c_0 = 0.385$.
+Motion in radial and azimuthal directions is much slower and provides numerical stability of the calculations of the merger.

-Open source Python package POWER~\cite{Johnson2017} is used for the extraction of gravitational wave strain at future null infinity, ${\mathfrak{R}} [h(t)]$.
-In doing so, the amplitude decay with the distance from the source, $1/r$ in eq.~(\ref{Einstein_field_equations_linear_split_solution_far_geometric_field_quadrupole_moment_tensor_jk_TT}), is replaced with $1/L$.
-Therefore, in the future null infinity the gravitational strain amplitude equals